 Spreadsheets are very versatile tools, and has many applications it originally wasn't meant for.
 Equipment management is one of the applications we see that spreadsheets are being widely used for.
 The last years of spreadsheet transformation into the cloud has also greatly improved collaboration abilities.

 Because everything is listed in the same sheet (yes, you can categorize items into seprate sheets, but the approach has some drawbacks), it's only suitable for up to a certain amount of items.

 It's difficult to store historical data, and even more, to search and filter them.
 You have some ability to analyze and get performance insights, but mainly on current data.

 Collaboration and notifications possibilities are limited.
 And the list goes on.

 That's why many equipment managers begin looking into dedicated equipment management systems after some time.
 But moving to a new system is a big leap, and might involve a lot a work.
 You need to be sure you have selected the right tool, so you don't end up wasting valuable time.
 And if you decide to commit to the new tool, the transformation should be as efficient, easy and painless as possible.

 With many equipment management systems you have the ability to import data from different sources.
 With Itefy, you can either add single items, batch add multiple items from a text list, or you can import items from an Excel (xlsx) file.

 Just select the Excel file (you can also import Google Sheets), then select the sheet/page that your equipment's on.
-Select the column that contains the equipment names, and deselect rows that should not be imported.
-You can even edit the names before you import the list of items.
+For each column you want to import (containing equipment name, unique id, type, location etc.), just select the corresponding field type.
+If there are rows that you don't want to import (for instance if a row contains column names), just uncheck the entire row.
+You can even edit the content of each cell before you import the list of items.